DanNixon/sine2020_software_guidelines_paper/report.md

 A key activity for any piece of software is the user support.
 Unlike documentation this is more interactive between developers and users.
 As a minimum email support should be provided to the users in a location that is easy for them to find.
 The emails should be checked regularly and initial responses should be within a day or two.
 The initial response may be to ask for more details, to arrange to meet with them face to face or to say that it is being worked on.
 Providing effective user support will give users more confidence in the software.

 ## (8) Standard Tools

-### Code hosting

-- GitHub
-- GitLab
-- Bitbucket

-There are a wide range of cloud Git repository providers, all of which provide mostly similar features.
-If your team is distributed then it is recommended to use such a service (opposed to local hosting on site) to avoid network related bottlenecks.

 ### Issue tracking